Bespoke conservatory by Room Outside featuring large windows, a glass roof, and a cozy seating area, surrounded by greenery.

 01st September, 2024

-If you’re considering adding a conservatory or orangery to your home, you might find some of the design and construction terminology unfamiliar.
+If you’re considering adding a conservatory or orangery to your home, you might find some of the design terms and construction terminology unfamiliar.
 You may have a vision of how you want your glass room to look but struggle to name the features.
 Or perhaps you’re unsure what to include but know how you want to use the space.

 Key Orangery & Conservatory Design Terms